 Eligibility.
 Overtime eligibility shall be in accordance with the Fair Labor Standards Act (FLSA).
-All overtime eligible officers covered under this Agreement will receive overtime pay for all hours worked in excess of forty (40) hours of work in a workweek, except that all paid sick leave per calendar year will be considered hours worked for the purposes of overtime eligibility.
+All overtime eligible officers covered under this Agreement will receive overtime pay for all hours worked in excess of forty (40) hours of work in a workweek, except that all paid vacation, sick leave and compensatory time will be considered hours worked for the purposes of overtime eligibility.

 Overtime Pay.
 Overtime will be paid at the rate of one and one half $(1\frac{1}{2})$ times the officer's regular rate of pay and will be calculated based on a workweek basis.
-Overtime is earned and paid in increments of fifteen (15) minutes.
+Overtime is earned and paid based on rounding to the nearest quarter hour.

-With the exception of all paid sick leave per calendar year, paid time not worked, such as vacation leave, unworked holidays, compensatory time leave, military leave, jury leave, funeral leave, standby and other similar paid time not worked, will not be considered hours worked for the purpose of computing weekly overtime.
+With the exception of all paid vacation, sick leave and compensatory time, paid time not worked, such as unworked holidays, military leave, jury leave, funeral leave, standby and other similar paid time not worked, will not be considered hours worked for the purpose of computing weekly overtime.